PowerShell/PSArm/README.md

 ## Conversion cmdlets

-Having to learn and write a new DSL is a pain and takes time, especially a complex hierarchical one like PSArm.
+Having to learn and write a new DSL takes time and effort, especially a with complex hierarchical one like PSArm.
 So PSArm comes with two commands to help:

 - `ConvertFrom-ArmTemplate`, which takes in ARM JSON and converts to a PSArm in-memory object